craigprotzel/making-education/Schedule/README.md

 * Post Class
 	* WORK on prototype idea & document work
 	* PREPARE for WeSTEM Workshop
 	* WRITE 1000 - 1200 word Research Paper incorporating theoretical material & interviews.
-The paper should be uploaded to the Google Drive by Sunday March 11 9PM
+The paper should be uploaded to the Google Drive by Monday March 12 9PM

 ### ***Saturday March 3 WeSTEM Conference Workshops***